cudbg/slaterobot/README.md

     # Then, after it logs in to Slate, it will wait for you to filter
-    # the list of applicants in the search tab.
+    # the list of applicants in the "search" tab.
 Once you are happy
     # press ENTER to download PDFs for all applicants on the page.